Mom, can you believe the year is almost over?

 Oh, right, good thinking!

 She ate well tonight.
 I slept a little later and my husband fed her.
 He said her appetite was “voracious!”
-So Toni is doing much better.
+So Toni is doing much better, back to being herself.

 Alright, that’s it folks!
 Get your answers in!
 What remedy do you think cured Toni’s coughing fits and loss of appetite?
 Write to me at [email protected] and let me know, the answer will be in the December ezine.
 Did I just say December?
 OMG!
 The Hpathy ezine is about to enter its 18th year!
 Aaaaah!!!!

 OK, everybody, we are back!
 Who wants to go first?